Not what you were looking for? Search here.

 - The Sessions sub-tab contains reports based on a single session (a "session" is the raw data from one test graded for one class).
 For example, all the various reports focusing on the 5th-Grade English Test you graded for Period 1.

 - The Aggregated sub-tab contains reports that consolidate all the sessions for the same assessment that was given to multiple classes.
 For example, if you gave Geography Test 1 to Class A, Class B, Class C, the aggregated tab will automatically show them in one report called "Geography Test," showing how all your students are doing at a glance.

-- The Profiles sub-tab allows you to enter a date range and look at all the scores for a student or group of students over that date range, or to look at their comprehension on the standards they've been tested on.
+- The Data Archive sub-tab allows you to enter a date range and look at all the scores for a student or group of students over that date range, or to look at their comprehension on the standards they've been tested on.

 - The Action Plan sub-tab guides you through creating an action plan for a given assessment for remediation or future strategies, based on the data.
 Click the "New" button to pull down a list of your sessions to pick from and follow the prompts to think through the data.
 This feature is based on strategies from successful turnaround schools in Dallas ISD.

 At the top of the Sessions sub-tab, you'll see a "Search" field which will allow you to search for any report in your account.